ErnestoRamos/Project-8c-Flask-Deployment-to-Heroku/README.md

 This is a demo on how to deploy your ML flask application to heroku.

 Steps:
-1. Using the files we already have from running flask locally, add
+1. Using the files we already have from running flask locally, add a Procfile and update requirements.txt to include click, gunicorn and werkzeug
 2. Upload files to github
 3. In heroku, make a new application and connect to your github repository
 4. Select the appropriate branch and deploy